brittlewis12/autogguf/README.md

                         The model vocabulary type: `spm`, `hfft`, `bpe`, or None (default).
 Ignored for model-type of `llama` or `mistral`.
   --pad-vocab, -pv      Pad the vocabulary in case of mismatches.
 Defaults to false.
-  --skip-fp16           Skip converting the model to FP16.
-Defaults to false.
+  --fp16 FP16           Path to fp16 GGUF file for quantization.
+Implies
+                        skipping conversion of to FP16.
   --skip-download       Skip downloading the model to convert from HuggingFace Hub.
                         Defaults to false.
   --skip-upload         Skip uploading converted files to HuggingFace Hub.
 Defaults